Akrotiri Lighthouse in Santorini 2025

 Best time: April–June | September–October

 Located on the southwestern tip of Santorini, the Akrotiri Lighthouse is one of the island’s most iconic landmarks.
 Renowned for its panoramic views and rich history, the lighthouse is a popular destination for visitors looking to explore both natural beauty and cultural significance.
-Whether you're drawn to its panoramic views or its rich maritime history, this lighthouse offers a quiet retreat from the more crowded parts of the island.
+Whether you're captivated by its stunning vistas or intrigued by its maritime heritage, this lighthouse offers a quiet retreat from the more crowded parts of the island.

 Scenic Views and Activities